 On Stampede2 and Frontera: Load the "

 module load python_cacher

-stat() calls during your job's run.
-Place the following lines in your job submission script after your Slurm commands and wrapping your executable:
+stat()" calls during your job's run.
+Place the following lines in your job submission script after your Slurm commands, to wrap your executable:

 export LD_PRELOAD=/home1/apps/tacc-patches/io_monitor/io_monitor.so:/home1/apps/tacc-patches/io_monitor/hook.so ibrun my_executable unset LD_PRELOAD